AFIT-R/afit-r.github.io/datawrangling/session-2.md

 ---
 layout: tutorial
-title: Day 2
+title: Session 2
-permalink: /day-2
+permalink: /session-2
 ---

 The workflow one uses for data analysis will determine the efficiency and reproducibility of that analysis.
 For example...